 The Diego Sepulveda Adobe encompasses nearly 200 years of Costa Mesa history in beautiful Estancia Park, overlooking the Santa Ana River bed.
 It is located at 1900 Adams Avenue.
-It is open the first and third Saturday of each month, from 12 noon – 4 p.m.
+The Adobe is open the 1st and 3rd Saturday of each month 12pm – 4pm.

 A colorful segment of Southern California history is preserved by this small adobe and its surrounding site.
 The story of the Diego Sepulveda Adobe (also known as the Estancia) dates back to an uncertain past.
 Only recently, in 1962, the skeleton of a mastodon was uncovered here.
 And the surrounding tableland has been recognized as a rich field for archaeological exploration.

 Long before the first Spaniards came to California, native American Indians had settled on this mesa.
 Artifacts found here and in nearby Fairview Park suggest this site is part of the historically important village complex of Genga.
 Artifacts from this Indian period are exhibited in the adobe.

 Six Spanish leagues southeast lies Mission San Juan Capistrano, founded in 1776.
 Fr.
 Zephyrin Englehardt, in his Missions of San Juan Capistrano, describes the adobe as a station of the Mission situated on the banks of the Santa Ana River.

 At first, the site was an Indian settlement, occasionally visited by the Padres.
 In the early 1800s, when the Capistrano cattle (made famous by Richard Henry Dana in his Two Years Before the Mast) grazed in what is now Costa Mesa, provision had to be made to shelter the herdsmen.
 Possibly as early as 1817, but more likely between 1820 and 1823, a small adobe was built to house the majordomo and his men.
 The large “mission” bricks of this first structure were found in the east and south walls.